q

 We need a Quick Action from the scientific community to secure that wolf conservation policies would not be rooted in political games as well as prevent that wolves will be persecuted and killed indiscriminately.

-Green Impact has supported the administrative appeal of the associations LEIDAA – OIPA- ENPA against the request for the culling of two wolves presented by the Province of Trento.
-Additionally, it has submitted a Declaration signed by International Experts.
-The outcome of the administrative procedure is not yet closed.
-The judicial case has European relevance as the wolf is a ‘strictly’ protected species under European regulations (Habitat Directive), to which the European Court of Justice has increasingly provided more restrictive protection.
-The predations subject to the judicial process are caused by a lack of prevention by the involved mountain pastures (farms).
-No wolf has been killed legally in Italy in the last 50 years.
+Green Impact provided support by submitting an act of intervention in the administrative appeal filed by the associations LEIDAA, OIPA, and ENPA against the request for the culling of two wolves presented by the Province of Trento.
+Additionally, it submitted a Declaration signed by International Experts.
+The legal case has European significance, as the wolf is a strictly protected species under European legislation (Habitats Directive).
+Over time, the European Court of Justice has progressively interpreted this protection in a more restrictive manner.